wsaturn/projects42/README.md

-There are all my school's projects!
+Wow, there are all my school's projects!
 Enjoy it!